Lakshyamath/Int-analysis/README.md

 In the first fold, we discuss sequence & series of functions and Weierstrauss approximation theorem with Power serires & Fourier series, then we discuss Riemann integration.

 In the second fold , we discuss calculus of several variables.
-In last fold, we discuss vector calculus.
+In the last fold, we discuss vector calculus.

 Lecture-02 (10-01-2025): Convergency in sequence of functions.